Health Library

 Neuroblastoma Prognosis

-As with any cancer, prognosis and long-term survival can vary greatly.
-While prompt medical attention and aggressive therapy are of utmost importance, prognosis depends upon a wide range of factors.
-These include:
+Prognosis and long-term survival can vary greatly.
+Prompt medical attention and aggressive therapy are key, and prognosis depends upon a wide range of issues:

 • Extent of disease